 How an FSA Works

 When it comes to an FSA versus an HSA, one of the biggest differences is that there's no limit to the amount of money you can carry over in an HSA.
 With an FSA, some employers may allow you to carry over as much as $550 in unused funds from year to year.
 Employers may also allow you a 2.5-month grace period at the beginning of the next year to spend unused funds from the previous year.

-FSAs cannot be used with a health insurance plan from the Marketplace, but they can be used with a plan from an employer.
+FSAs cannot be used in conjunction with a health insurance plan from the Marketplace, but they can be used with a plan from an employer.

 How an HRA Works